 Once my ABS module is removed, how do I send it in for repairs?

 You have two options.
-You can either drop your part by our Duluth repair shop, or mail it in.
+You can either drop your part by our Buford repair shop, or mail it in.
 Just include a copy of your repair request online confirmation with your module, your preferred form of payment, along with a piece of paper that includes your name, return address, phone number and the year, make and model of your vehicle.

-Send Us Your ABS Module for Repair Today!
+Send us your ABS Module for Repair Today!